jameysharp/corrode/src/Language/Rust/Corrode/C.md

         Just obj -> do
 ```

-If the intializer provided is list, then the intializer has to be for the
+If the intializer provided is another initializer list, then the
-current object.
-If it is just an intializer expression, however, we need
+intializer has to be for the current object.
+If it is just an intializer
-to explore all the different possibilities for the actual current object.
+expression, however, we need to explore all the different possibilities
+for the actual current object (which we do with the list monad).
+This
-This turns out to be efficient since only one of these will actually work,
+turns out to be efficient since only one of these intializers will be
-and all the others will be weeded out immediately in the recursive call.
+successfully translated and all the others will be weeded out immediately
+in the recursive call.

 ```haskell
             obj' <- case cinitial of